-MFS normally invests at least 80% of the fund's net assets in equity securities.
+MFS normally invests the fund's assets primarily in equity securities.

 In selecting investments for the fund, MFS is not constrained by any particular investment style.
 MFS may invest the fund's assets in the stocks of companies it believes to have above average earnings growth potential compared to other companies (growth companies), in the stocks of companies it believes are undervalued compared to their perceived worth (value companies), or in a combination of growth and value companies.